 - Data collection should be minimized (only collect what is necessary for your stated purposes).

-- Accuracy of personal data should be ensured, and timely efforts should be made to rectify incorrect data (or to comply with other data management requests).
+- Accuracy of personal data should be ensured, and timely efforts should be made to rectify incorrect data (or comply with other data management requests).

 - Data should only be stored as long as necessary to fulfill its designated purpose.

-The first principle — lawful, fair, and transparent data processing — is the most applicable to your use of cookies, and the broadest mandate.
+The first principle — lawful, fair, and transparent data processing — is the most applicable to your use of cookies and the broadest mandate.
 We’ll focus on how you can ensure your use of cookies meets this critical GDPR requirement.

 GDPR Cookie Requirements